OneKeePass/desktop/docs/FAQ.md

 Here are some common ones.
 More will be added in due time

 ## Where and how the database is stored?
-OneKeePass stores all your passwords and other details in a single ecrypted file in any place of your choosing in the file system
+OneKeePass stores all your passwords and other details in a single encrypted file in any place of your choosing in the file system

+***WARNING: OneKeePass does not check whether the database file has been changed outside or not before saving.
+Because of this the file may be overwritten.
+This issue will be fixed in the next version***

 <br>

-## Which is the format of the OneKeePass database?
+## What is the format of the OneKeePass database?
-OneKeePass supports only KeePass database format KDBX 4
+OneKeePass supports the well known [KeePass](https://keepass.info/help/kb/kdbx_4.1.html) database format KDBX 4

 <br>